Pritam991/javascript/README.md

 ❌passed a string where an object was expected
 ❌passed an object where a string was expected
 ❌passed incorrect parameters in a function

+Uncaught Exceptions🔃

+When a JavaScript error is not properly handled, an uncaughtException is emitted.
+These suggest the programmer has made an error, and they should be treated with the utmost priority.

+The correct use of uncaughtException is to perform synchronous cleanup of allocated resources (e.g. file descriptors, handles, etc) before shutting down the process.
+It is not safe to resume normal operation after uncaughtException because system becomes corrupted.
+The best way is to let the application crash, log the error and then restart the process automatically using nodemon or pm2.